U.S. cites 'anti-Israel bias' in decision to leave UNESCO

-In a statement, the State Department said it notified UNESCO director Irina Bokova on Thursday of the decision.
+In a statement, the State Department said it notified UNESCO's director, Irina Bokova, on Thursday of the decision.
 The U.S. will seek to have a "permanent observer" status instead, and the withdrawal will take effect Dec.
 31, 2018.

 While the U.S. stopped funding UNESCO after it voted to include Palestine as a member in 2011, the State Department has maintained a UNESCO office at its Paris headquarters and sought to weigh in on policy behind the scenes.